openebs-archive/openebs-docs/docs/t-cstor.md

 When a cstor pool pod is deleted there are high chances that two cstor pool pods of same pool can present i.e old pool pod will be in `Terminating` state(which means not all the containers completely terminated) and new pool pod will be in `Running` state(might be few containers are in running state but not all).
 In this scenario `cstor-pool-mgmt` container in new pool pod is communicating with `cstor-pool` in old pool pod.
 This can cause CVR resource to set to `Invalid`.

-**Note:** This issue has observed in all OpenEBS versions upto 1.2.
+**Note:** This issue has observed in all OpenEBS versions up to 1.2.

 **Resolution:**